 Your Child's Asthma: What Happens in the LungsWhen lungs are healthy, breathing is easy.
 With each breath, air goes down the windpipe (trachea) into the lungs.
 There, it flows through airways (bronchial tubes).
 The airways also make mucus to trap and help get rid of any particles that are breathed in.
 Muscles that wrap around the airways help with breathing.
 Air is breathed out through the same airways.

-When asthma is uncontrolled, airways are inflamed most of the time.
+- With asthma, the airways are inflamed.
 The lining of the airways swells.
 Muscles around the airways may be tight.
 Air has to go through a narrower tube.
 Inflammation makes airways oversensitive to things in the air that are breathed in.

-When sensitive airways become irritated, they become even more swollen.
-The bands of muscle around the airways tighten.
+- The airways can become even more swollen.
+The muscles around the airways tighten.
 More mucus forms.
 All of this narrows the airways even more.
 This causes breathing trouble-an asthma flare-up.